Landowners' CWD

 Where should I dispose of inedible carcass parts or heads after field dressing or cleaning my animal?

-To minimize the risk of spreading CWD through infected carcass parts and contaminating the environment, hunters or persons receiving deer carcasses are strongly encouraged to dispose of inedible carcass parts at the site of harvest (preferably buried) or in a landfill.
+To minimize the risk of spreading CWD through infected carcass parts and contaminating the environment, hunters or persons receiving deer carcasses are strongly encouraged to dispose of inedible carcass parts at the site of harvest, preferably buried, or in the trash that will go to a landfill.
 Brain matter, eyes, lymph nodes, tonsils, spleen and spinal cord are tissues where infectious CWD prions concentrate and should be disposed of in an appropriate location.

 How will I be able to find out what the CWD test results are for the deer I submitted for testing?

 Results from CWD samples collected by TPWD staff will be made available on the TPWD CWD website within about 2 weeks of collecting samples.
-Hunters or landowners will receive a CWD sample receipt with an identification number for each CWD sample.
+Each person will receive a CWD sample receipt with a unique identification number for each CWD sample taken.
 The results will be posted by the CWD sample identification number on the receipt.
 To see your CWD test results, go to the CWD test results webpage and enter the receipt number.

 Can I require my hunters to test for CWD from deer or any susceptible species that they harvest on my ranch outside of current CWD zones?